Print & Mailing Services > University Mail > Outgoing

 c.
 Window Envelopes must be matched with the insert so that the entire address will show through the window no matter how much the insert slides around inside the envelope.
 Pieces not meeting this requirement will be returned to the department.

 Departmental outgoing mail must be separated and banded according to the following categories at the pick-up site prior to the mail clerk’s arrival.
-All letters to be posted must have the envelope flaps nested for proper posting.

 a.
 Inter-Office Mail